-Organizations are encouraged to invest in a risk monitoring solution, such as Risk Center, in order to target, track, and monitor wildfires effectively.
+Organizations are encouraged to invest in a risk monitoring solution, such as Risk Center, to target, track, and monitor wildfires effectively.

 Establish a Means of Communicating with Your Workforce

-Jamie and her family were victims of the 2020 California glass fire.
+Jamie and her family were victims of wildfire.
 Thanks to the speed and reliability of Nixle, a mass communication tool developed by Everbridge, Jamie and her family were capable of fleeing their home within 90 minutes of its destruction.

 Thanks to the technological advancements made by companies like Everbridge over the past years, businesses can notify and protect employees like Jamie from calamity by efficiently and reliably communicating with them through specialized mass notification tools.
-As Jamie and other survivors of the glass fire would argue, communication is the best way to minimize wildfire risk and maximize safety.
+As Jamie and other survivors of wildfire would argue, communication is the best way to minimize wildfire risk and maximize safety.

 Wildfire Preparedness is an Essential Part of Enterprise Planning